Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Crystal structures and interfaces

 \section{Crystal structures and interfaces}

-The KTaO$_3$ (KTO) is a band insulator with a band gap of $\sim2.7$ eV.
-It is found to be in the cubic phase with space group 221 (Pm$\bar{3}$n) (See Fig. \ref{fig:bulk}(a)) and lattice parameters $a=b=c = 4.03 $ \AA\, which are in good agreement with the previously reported values \cite{wemple1965some,jellison2006optical}.
-The band structure with an indirect band gap is present in Fig. \ref{fig:bulk}(a).
-The cubic phase of LaVO$_3$ (LVO), on the other hand, shows metallic behavior.
-The calculated lattice parameter ($a$) of LVO is 3.95 \AA\, which is in good agreement with the experimentally reported value (3.91 \AA\, \cite{wold1954perowskite,jiang2006prediction}).
-It is important to mention that naturally, LVO is found to be in an orthorhombic crystal structure and is a Mott-insulator with a band gap of 1.1 eV \cite{bordet1993structural,de2007orbital,miyasaka2000critical}.
-Here we use a cubic phase \cite{wold1954perowskite} of LVO to prepare an interface with the cubic KTO as a substrate.
+From our calculations we find that bulk KTO is an indirect band gap insulator with a gap $\sim2.7$ eV.
+It is found to be in the cubic phase with space group 221 (Pm$\bar{3}$n) (see Fig. \ref{fig:bulk}(a)) and lattice parameters $a=b=c = 4.03 $ \AA\, which are in good agreement with the previously reported values \cite{wemple1965some,jellison2006optical}.
+The corresponding band structure is presented in Fig. \ref{fig:bulk}(a).
+The cubic phase of bulk LaVO$_3$ (LVO), on the other hand, shows metallic behavior.
+The calculated lattice parameter ($a$) of LVO is 3.95 \AA\, in good agreement with the experimentally reported value (3.91 \AA\, \cite{wold1954perowskite,jiang2006prediction}).
+Naturally occurring LVO has an orthorhombic crystal structure and is an insulator with a 1.1 eV band gap \cite{bordet1993structural,de2007orbital,miyasaka2000critical}.
+Including SOC, we note that the degeneracy between the $t_{2g}$ bands ($d_{xy}$, $d_{xz}$ and $d_{yz}$) is lifted in both KTO and LVO as shown in Figs. \ref{fig:bulk}(c) and (d), respectively.
+We use a cubic phase \cite{wold1954perowskite} of LVO for the hetero-structure with cubic KTO as a substrate to match the structures, which was most likely the case for experimental haterostructures.